 What Is a Report Card?

 A Report Card is a document that determines the quality of the student’s work issued by the school and sent to their parents (or guardians).
 The purpose of the document is to provide parents with information about the student’s work, progress, and conduct.
-Generally, a school report card is used in the area of education but they have also been adopted in other areas and can be applied to grade volunteers and different kinds of institutions.
+Generally, a school Report Card is used in the area of education but it has also been adopted in other areas and can be applied to grade volunteers and different kinds of institutions.

-Report cards are a very useful tool to evaluate a student's progress over the course of their education and they are used in one form or another in all 50 states.
-However, in order to avoid parents from receiving a bad report card, some students may try to make a fake report card that will designate the students with good results.
+Report Cards are a handy tool for evaluating a student's progress over the course of their education and are used in one form or another in all 50 states.
+However, in order to avoid parents from receiving a bad Report Card, some students may try to make a fake Report Card that will designate the students with good results.
 To minimize the occurrence of such situations schools are inclined to send the cards directly to parents via mail or email, excluding students from the delivery process.